 - non-random mating

 - a rudimentary internal skeleton made of stiff cartilage that runs lengthwise under the dorsal surface of the body of chordates.
 Generally, there is a single hollow nerve chord on top of the notochord.
 Among humans and the other vertebrates, the notochord is replaced by a more complex skeleton following the embryonic stage of development.

 - an adult male and female mating pair along with their children.

 nuclear membrane nucleic acids nucleotide the basic building block of nucleic acid.
 It consists of any one of four specific purine or pyrimidine bases attached to a ribose or deoxyribose sugar and phosphate group. nucleus

 - potentially, a chronometric dating method based on the fact that obsidian, or volcanic glass, progressively develops a thin chemically altered outer layer due to the absorption of water.
 The thickness of this hydration layer is directly proportional to the amount of time since the rock was formed or since a fresh surface was exposed to the elements.
 Since the rate of hydration varies between samples from different volcanic sources, this technique could arguably be considered relative rather than chronometric.

 Oldowan tool tradition the earliest stone tool making tradition.
 The first Oldowan artifacts were made in East Africa about 2.5-2.4 million years ago presumably by Homo habilis and continued to be made by early Homo erectus until about 1.5 million years ago.
-They consisted of simple core (shown below) and flake tools only slightly modified from their natural state by percussion flaking.
+They consisted of simple core and flake tools only slightly modified from their natural state by percussion flaking.
 Old Stone Age see Paleolithic.